3d music software: create, listen, explore

 3. Add Sounds to Project - Now you can start dragging and dropping files from the library into the 3D stage.
 You can use the standard Sampler device, or create Emitters for some more complex physics & collision-based interaction.

-5. Apply Effects and Acoustic Settings - Now is a good time to start processing the sounds in more detail.
+6. Apply Effects and Acoustic Settings - Now is a good time to start processing the sounds in more detail.
 Audiocube comes with a range of built-in effects that can be applied in multiple stages.
 It also includes a routable mixer and some final-stage mastering effects.
-The acoustic effects window gives you more control over how the acoustics are simulated in the scene.
+The acoustic effects window gives you more control over how the acoustics are simulated in the scene, which you can hear in real time.

-7. Sequence and Play - Depending on what type of project you are working on, there are a few different methods for sequencing and triggering sounds in Audiocube.
-You can use the timeline sequencer for a familiar sequencing method, or get experimental with Ticker Devices.
+8. Sequence and Play - Depending on what type of project you are working on, there are a few different methods for sequencing and triggering sounds in Audiocube.
+You can use the timeline sequencer for a familiar sequencing method, or get experimental with Ticker Devices

-8. Record and Export - After you've finished building your scene, use the output recorder to capture the final audio results and create a high-quality .WAV file to use in other software, or to listen back to directly.
+9. Record and Export - After you've finished building your scene, use the output recorder to capture and save the final audio results and create a high-quality .WAV file to use in other software, or to listen back to directly.

 This is just one possible workflow for using Audiocube, and in reality, there are many other possibilities and deeper features.